 Certain prior year amounts have been reclassified to conform with the current year presentation.

 Subsequent Events

-The Company has evaluated all events and transactions since June 30, 2011.
-The Company did not have any material recognized subsequent events; however, the Company did have the following non-recognized subsequent event as summarized below:
+The Company has evaluated all events and transactions since September 30, 2011.
+The Company did not have any material recognized or non-recognized subsequent events.